-Take "The Spy Who Came in From the Cold" and merge it with "Quo Vadis" and you get the flavor of my latest undercover fiction venture.
-It's great to publish a fresh series of novels under a man's name, to see the five books completed so far finding readers around the world, (and to free my long-suffering friends from having to pretend they read my books.)
+Merge "The Spy Who Came in From the Cold" with "Quo Vadis" for the flavor of my current undercover fiction venture.
+It's great to publish a series of novels under a man's pen name and to see these six books finding readers around the world (as well as to free my long-suffering friends from having to pretend they read my books.)

 I laughed when I saw that John Banville wrote his Benjamin Black thrillers in a fraction of the time he wrote his literary prizewinners, leaned back from his keyboard, looked in the mirror and said to himself, "You slut."

-So, sluttishly, I say hi to anyone who might have stumbled here and continue to be contactable at the email in the sidebar.
+So, sluttishly, I say hi to anyone who might have stumbled here and continue to be contactable at email@example.com.